lsst-sqre/documenteer/docs/technotes/migrate.rst

 .. note::

-   If your technote has additional dependencies listed, you can reach out to `#dm-docs-support`_ on Slack if you are unsure whether they are part of the Sphinx build process or separate packages needed for any custom document preprocessing.
+   If your technote has additional dependencies listed, you can reach out to `#square-docs-support`_ on Slack if you are unsure whether they are part of the Sphinx build process or separate packages needed for any custom document preprocessing.

 tox.ini file (added)
 --------------------